-Low salary inflation has meant that variable, performance based pay has become an important way to meaningfully reward the outstanding.
-Its growing importance ups the ante for making it as effective as possible and payouts with desired results.
+Low salary inflation has meant that variable, performance based pay has become an important way of meaningfully rewarding the outstanding!
+The growing importance of targeted incentives ups the ante for making them as effective as possible and ensuring that payouts only occur for achieving desired results.

 Businesses typically operate in separate but connected functions and optimum results depend upon the performance of every group being on target.
 One group should not excel at the expense of another.
 They must work in tandem for the best results.